 2. NIC code for retail shops

-This is the NIC code for retail shops for Udyam registration:
+This is the NIC code for retail shops for Udyam/MSME registration:

 Retail trade except for the trade of motor vehicles and motorcycles comes under Section G, Division 47, Group 471.
 Group 471 branches into multiple classes.